What is House-sitting and What do House-sitters Do?

 There are many online companies to choose from who act as brokers between would be house-sitters and home-owners.
 Each company charges a sign-up fee and in return you have on-line access to house-sits throughout the world.
 As a home-owner you get to list your home and all of it’s associated responsibilities that require tending.
 Do your homework and research each company thoroughly before signing up.
 Choose what works best for you.

-Admittedly, we did not research any other company and we signed up with the one company whose name repeatedly kept cropping up on the travel blogs we follow.
-Even though we did not shop around we have no regrets about our choice and could only hope things would have turned out as well as they have if we had chosen a different company.
+Admittedly, we did not compare house-sitting companies and we signed up with the one whose name repeatedly kept cropping up on the travel blogs we follow.
+Even though we did not shop around we have no regrets about our choice to become home and pet sitters, and only hope things would have turned out as well as they have if we had chosen a different company.
 Therefore for the purpose of this post I will be referring solely to TrustedHousesitters.

 The Cost of Signing Up